When the Kids Moved Out, their Marriage began Afresh

 Related reading: 10 reasons why Indian couples fight

 Life was a roller coaster from then on.
 Nandita started working and flourished professionally, while Jatinder tried to make a venture he started with other friends into a success.
-By this time, the boys were growing up too and the older one moved to India to pursue higher education in 2003.
+By this time, the boys were growing up too, and the older one moved to India to pursue higher education in 2003.
 The younger one followed a few years later.

 In the present day, Nandita and Jatinder live in Pune, a city they made their home in 2011 when they moved from Dubai after another financial debacle.
 Their children were also in Pune.
-By 2013, both boys had moved out chasing their jobs and dreams and their home was empty again.
+By 2013, both boys had moved out, chasing their jobs and dreams, and their home was empty again.

-Both are working jobs that keep them satisfied and as a result of the changes that occurred almost simultaneously in their lives (moving from Dubai to India and the departure of the boys), Nandita says, “We have put our relationship back on track.”
+But this time around, things are different.
+Both are working jobs that keep them satisfied.
+As a result of the changes that occurred almost simultaneously in their lives (moving from Dubai to India and the departure of the boys), Nandita says, “We have put our relationship back on track.”

 Nandita’s biggest lesson in coping with an empty nest comes from her parents; octogenarians, who live by themselves, without expectations of companionship from any of their four daughters.“They keep telling us that they have each other.”

-As for the periods of tumult in their lives that almost drove a wedge between them, (including the debacle that brought them back to India), she says, “I admire him for not giving up when the going was tough.”
+As for the periods of tumult in their lives that almost drove a wedge between them (including the debacle that brought them back to India), she says, “I admire him for not giving up when the going was tough.”

 Work is an escape route for both, she admits, and therefore, they don’t miss the boys so much.
 “The feeling of a ‘full house’ is not there, but we are not lonely.
-The emptiness stays, but in a positive way,” she emphasises.
+The emptiness stays, but in a positive way,” she emphasizes.

 When their sons come home, “We have to fit them into our schedule,” she laughs.